brentjand/brentjand/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-My current role is Technical Consultant at RELEX Solutions helping to provide retail optimization solutions for the worlds leading retailers!
-Take your core retail processes to the next level.
-Optimize your demand planning, merchandising, supply chain, and retail operations with RELEX.
+Welcome to my programming portfolio!
 <br>
-Currently, I'm utilizing Python to help automate daily workflows and database implementations.
+I'm currently working on projects in Python to help automate daily workflows and configure database implementations.
 <br>

 Want to know more about me and the tools I have to offer?
 Let's connect! :phone: <br>